unicode-org/cldr/ldml/tr35-general.md

 </unit>
 ```

-These follow the inheritance specified in Part 1, Section [4.1.2 Lateral Inheritance](tr35.md#Lateral_Inheritance).
+These follow the inheritance specified in Part 1, Section Lateral Inheritance](tr35.md#Lateral_Inheritance).
 In addition to supporting language-specific plural cases such as “one” and “other”, unitPatterns support the language-independent explicit cases “0” and “1” for special handling of numeric values that are exactly 0 or 1; see [Explicit 0 and 1 rules](tr35-numbers.md#Explicit_0_1_rules).

 The `<unitPattern>` elements may be used to format quantities with decimal values; in such cases the choice of plural form will depend not only on the numeric value, but also on its formatting (see [Language Plural Rules](tr35-numbers.md#Language_Plural_Rules)).
 In addition to formatting units for stand-alone use, `<unitPattern>` elements are increasingly being used to format units for use in running text; for such usages, the developing [Grammatical Features](#Grammatical_Features) information will be very useful.

 Note that for certain plural cases, the unit pattern may not provide for inclusion of a numeric value—that is, it may not include “{0}”.
 This is especially true for the explicit cases “0” and “1” (which may have patterns like “zero seconds”).
 In certain languages such as Arabic and Hebrew, this may also be true with certain units for the plural cases “zero”, “one”, or “two” (in these languages, such plural cases are only used for the corresponding exact numeric values, so there is no concern about loss of precision without the numeric value).

 Units, like other values with a `count` attribute, use a special inheritance.
-See **Part 1: Core:** _Section 4.1 [Multiple Inheritance](tr35.md#Multiple_Inheritance)_.
+See **Part 1: Core:** _[Multiple Inheritance](tr35.md#Multiple_Inheritance)_.

 The displayName is used for labels, such as in a UI.
 It is typically lowercased and as neutral a plural form as possible, and then uses the casing context for the proper display.
 For example, for English in a UI it would appear as titlecase: